 You’ll need a camping stove for multi-day treks in Patagonia.
 It’s possible to get a ready meal only on some routes in Torres del Paine.
 We’ve been using our stove for 3 years, camping and hiking a lot and it’s still alive and works great.
 I’d recommend buying a stove with Piezo Ignition to be able to light it without matches or lighter.

-Modern stoves weigh nothing and fold very small, you can basically put them in your pocket.
+Modern stoves weigh nothing and fold very small, you can put them in your pocket.
 When buying a stove make sure it screws onto canisters (most modern stoves do), so you can unscrew it and pack it away.
 You can buy screw-in gas canisters in any town in Patagonia.

 You can get away with only one camping pot and use it for cooking and boiling water but you’ll have to wash it every time.
 We’re big coffee junkies and drink coffee every time we have a chance we boil water a lot for this reason we usually pack 2 cooking pots.
 One bigger pot for cooking and a smaller one for boiling water.
 As an option, you can buy a cooking set with pots, a stove, plates, forks, cups, etc.